Kew Cottages

 Kew Cottages also known as Kew Children's Cottages and finally as Kew Residential Services is a decommissioned special development school and residential service located in Kew, an eastern suburb of Melbourne, Victoria, Australia.
+The function of the institution was to provide accommodation and educational instruction for intellectually disabled children.
+Some Wards of the State and other various "difficult" children were also admitted.

-History
+Kew Idiot Asylum

 The Children's Cottages at Kew were first opened in 1887 as the "Idiot Ward" of Kew Asylum.
 Located on the asylum's grounds, the children's cottages were established to provide separate accommodation for child inmates who had previously been housed with adult patients.
 Although the Cottages only admitted children as patients, many of them remained in residence at the Cottages as adults.